ExaltedGG/renownfarming/server/index.md

 #### Prestige Roles
 Prestige roles are earned by getting a certain number of reputation points, or Farmer Prestige, in the server.
-The required threshold for each role are not available publicly.
+The required threshold for each role will not be available publicly.

 <img src="https://raw.githubusercontent.com/WolfHQ/renownfarming/gh-pages/images/Prestige.png"
  alt="Renown Farming logo" title="RenownFarm" align="right" width="250" height="250" />